 Climate and Weather.

 The climate of Chitwan National Park is subtropical monsoon, with hot summers and cold winters.
 Chitwan National Park's monsoon season lasts from June to September and is marked by heavy rainfall, high humidity, and sometimes flooding.
 The park receives an average of 2,500 mm (98 inches) of rainfall annually.

 During the winter, the average temperature is around 20°C (68°F) during the day and can drop to as low as 5°C (41°F) at night.
-During spring season, the average temperature is around 30°C (86°F).
-The climatic condition of the national park in summer is characterized by heavy rainfall, high humidity.
+During the spring season, the average temperature is around 30°C (86°F).
+The climatic condition of the national park in summer is characterized by heavy rainfall and high humidity.

-Overall the spring and the autumn season is considered as the perfect time visit Chitwan National Park.
+Overall the spring and autumn season is considered the perfect time to visit Chitwan National Park.

 Local Culture and Tradition of Chitwan National Park.

 Chitwan National Park is home to a variety of ethnic groups, including the Tharu, who have inhabited the area for generations and have their own culture and traditions.

 The Tharu are famous for their traditional dances and music, which are frequently performed during festivals and festivities.
 The Tharu Stick Dance is a traditional Dashain and Tihar festival dance that features dancers carrying sticks while performing coordinated moves.

 The Tharus are also well known for their handicrafts, such as weaving baskets and mats out of natural materials.
 These items may be seen and purchased at the local marketplaces in and around Chitwan National Park.

 The relationship of Tharus with nature is another significant component of their culture.
 The Tharu people have a strong connection to the natural world and have developed unique methods of managing and utilizing natural resources in a sustainable manner.
 For example, the Tharu people have long utilized rhino tree bark to manufacture paper and numerous flora for medicinal uses.